geokit/geokit-rails/README.markdown

 A few quick examples to get you started ....

-## How to install the GeoKit Rails plugin
+## How to install the Geokit Rails plugin
 (See the very top of this file)

 ## How to find all stores within a 10-mile radius of a given lat/lng